 Respond Yes and proceed.
 The next command must be entered every time you start a PowerShell instance (non-persistent):

 Presuming that the ‘root’ (7-Mode) or ‘admin’ (cDOT) credentials are the same across all systems, the next command will cache the login and store in a variable for use in the data collection.
 Alternatively, Active Directory domain credentials can be used, provided that AD authentication has been properly established for your system(s).
 If using domain credentials, use the syntax ‘NetBIOS Domain Name\User Name‘ (i.e. – ‘AD\JohnDoe‘).

-The next command will collect data from the cluster(s) specified and generate separate XML files for each.
-This syntax assumes the presence of a
+The next command will collect data from the systems(s) specified and generate separate compressed XML files for each.
+This syntax expects the presence of a